-Day 1: Your trip officially starts in the late afternoon in Salt Lake City.
+Your trip officially starts in the late afternoon in Salt Lake City.
 Gather with your new trip mates at the historic Little America Hotel before heading out for a dinner in the city.
 Plan for the upcoming adventures and share trip expectations this evening.

-Day 3: Our first stop will be to the town of Fruita, a historic Mormon settlement inside Capitol Reef National Park, known for its many stone fruit orchards.
+Our first stop will be to the town of Fruita, a historic Mormon settlement inside Capitol Reef National Park, known for its many stone fruit orchards.
 Spend time learning about the Fremont people, who hunted and farmed the surrounding canyons from 700 to 1300 AD.
 In the afternoon visit the Visitor Center to learn about the area before hiking through the Cohab Canyon, one of the park’s most popular canyons.
 As you hike through the speckled walls, towering fins, and thin slots, it is hard not to let your imagination run wild.
 Take time to learn about the legends of this very special place before heading back to Torrey for happy hour and a group barbecue.

-Day 4: Start the day early as we travel on scenic Highway 12, often listed as one of the most scenic drives in the world, to Boulder, UT.
+Start the day early as we travel on scenic Highway 12, often listed as one of the most scenic drives in the world, to Boulder, UT.
 Visit the Grand Staircase-Escalante National Monument, where you will take a gentle 3-mile hike through the lower Calf Creek Falls.
 The next two nights' accommodations will be on a beautiful ranch, set amongst the surrounding Navajo sandstone cliffs.
 Relax, unwind and enjoy a sunset happy hour and group dinner.

-Day 5: After a hearty breakfast, hike a section of the acclaimed Burr Trail.
+Hike a section of the acclaimed Burr Trail.
 This trail was originally developed as a cattle trail and is now one of the most picturesque trails in Utah.
 Today's hiking options include one of the many stunning lower sections of the Waterpocket Fold, or a hike through one of the spectacular Escalante side canyons.
 After a long day of hiking you will celebrate the trip with dinner at the renowned and award winning Hell’s Backbone Grill.

-Day 6: Amidst the canyon, enjoy one last breakfast before returning to Salt Lake City.
-We will make a mid-morning stop at the Torrey Art Gallery before the trip ends in the early afternoon.
-Drop-offs can be made at the airport or back to the Little America Hotel.
+Amidst the canyon, enjoy one last breakfast before returning to Salt Lake City.
+We will make a mid-morning stop at the Torrey Art Gallery before the trip ends in the early afternoon back at the Little America Hotel in Salt Lake City.

 TYPE OF TRAVEL/DISTANCE: Hikes range from 2-8 miles for an average of 4-5 hours of physical activity per day.
 You will carry a day pack with only what you will need during the day.
 No previous experience is needed to complete this trip; however, some trails are fairly steep and being relatively fit and enthusiastic is important.
-The group will travel in 15-passenger vans between destinations.
+The group will travel in a 15-passenger van between destinations.

 WEATHER: Weather in Southern Utah changes frequently.
 Temperatures range from high 60s to low 80s during the day with cool nights.
 Be prepared for all types of weather.
 Rain is likely, so a good raincoat is important.